mamba-org/mamba/docs/source/installation/micromamba-installation.rst

 .. code:: sh

   # Linux/bash:
-  ./bin/micromamba shell init -s bash -p ~/micromamba  # this writes to your .bashrc file
+  ./bin/micromamba shell init -s bash -r ~/micromamba  # this writes to your .bashrc file
   # sourcing the bashrc file incorporates the changes into the running session.
   # better yet, restart your terminal!
   source ~/.bashrc

   # macOS/zsh:
-  ./micromamba shell init -s zsh -p ~/micromamba source ~/.zshrc
+  ./micromamba shell init -s zsh -r ~/micromamba source ~/.zshrc

 Now you can activate the base environment and install new packages, or create other environments.